 We accrue the Incentive Fee taking into account unrealized gains and losses; however, Section 205(b)(3) of the Advisers Act, as amended, prohibits the Adviser from receiving the payment of fees until those gains are realized, if ever.
 There can be no assurance that such unrealized gains will be realized in the future.

-For the years ended December 31, 2016 and 2015, Incentive Fees were \$22.7 million and \$20.2 million, respectively, comprised of fees related to pre-incentive fee net investment income.
-For the years ended December 31, 2016 and 2015, no incentive fees were accrued related to capital gains.
+For the years ended December 31, 2017, and 2016, Incentive Fees were \$25.5 million and \$22.7 million, respectively, all of which were realized and payable to the Adviser.
+For the years ended December 31, 2017 and 2016, no incentive fees were accrued related to capital gains.